Dr. Sherman Reeves is a board certified ophthalmologist with subspecialty training in cornea and external disease, cataract, and refractive surgery.

 In addition to his practice at Minnesota Eye Consultants, Dr. Reeves has authored numerous scientific articles and ophthalmology textbook chapters, lectures regularly at international ophthalmology meetings and directs the Minnesota Eye Consultants cornea and refractive surgery fellowship program.
 He is a member of the Minnesota Academy of Ophthalmology,American Academy of Ophthalmology (AAO), International Society of Refractive Surgery (ISRS) and American Society of Cataract and Refractive Surgery (ASCRS).
 Dr. Reeves also serves as the chairman of the ASCRS Young Physicians and Residents committee and as a member of the ASCRS Executive Board.

 Dr. Reeves performs cataract and intraocular lens implant surgery, corneal transplants and other surgeries for patients with corneal diseases.
 He also performs refractive surgery, including laser vision correction surgeries such as LASIK and PRK as well as refractive lens implant surgery.
-He sees patients and performs surgery at the Phillips Eye Institute, Plymouth, Bloomington, Blaine and Maplewood Minnesota Eye Consultants locations.
+He sees patients and performs surgery at our Minnetonka, Blaine and Maplewood Minnesota Eye Consultants locations, and performs surgeries at the Phillips Eye Institute as well.